blackjk3/html5-game-fundamentals/README.md

 Coming soon.

 ## <a name="concepts-animation">Animation</a>
 At the heart of any great game is animation.
-Good animation can provide game functionallity, polish, and style.
+Good animation can provide game functionality, polish, and style.
 When building an HTML5 game there are many different ways to animate elements.
-Often times multiple techniques are employed for different game senerios.
+Often times multiple techniques are employed for different game scenarios.
 In this section we will take a look at a few of these techniques and analyze the possible use cases for each.

+### <a name="concepts-animation-dom">DOM Animation</a>

-### <a name="concepts-animation-transitions">CSS3 Transitions</a>
+#### <a name="concepts-animation-transitions">CSS3 Transitions</a>
-Introduced with CSS3, transistions allow for a transition animation between styles and classes.
+Introduced with CSS3, transitions allow for a transition animation between styles and classes.
 Without any JavaScript, the browser will interpolate an animation based on the beginning style and ending style information.
 In the example below, the #bee-transition class contains our base style information, along with our transition.
-In our transition rule we are telling the browser to animate "all" css properties from the base state to a new state, do it in 1 second, and apply an ease-out.
+In our transition rule we are telling the browser to animate "all" CSS properties from the base state to a new state, do it in 1 second, and apply an ease-out.
 When the bee is hovered over the new style information will be set, which will trigger the transition animation.

 <a href="http://client.kadrmasconcepts.com/html5-game-fundamentals/examples/ch02-animation-transitions/" target="_blank"><img src="http://client.kadrmasconcepts.com/html5-game-fundamentals/examples/ch02-animation-transitions/img/bee-animation.png"></a><br>
 Example: CSS Transition